 With London hosting the Olympic Games this summer, the Tate Britain is to host a photography exhibition focussing on the history of the UK capital.

-Called Another London: International Photographers and City Life 1930 – 1980, the exhibition could be the perfect way for visitors staying at luxury accommodation in London for the Olympics to get a better feel for the city and its past.
+Called Another London: International Photographers and City Life 1930 – 1980, the exhibition could be the perfect way for visitors staying at Montcalm Hotels London for the Olympics to get a better feel for the city and its past.

 The show will use the works of some of the most famous internationally celebrated photographers, from Henri Cartier-Bresson to Eve Arnold, as well as those from less well-known artists, to explore the distinctive ways in which they saw and represented the English capital.